-Although originally scheduled for release in late spring of 2009, the opening was delayed until mid-December 2009, due to the demands of the special effects, and the installation of 3-D projection systems to accommodate the film worldwide.
+Although originally scheduled for release in late spring of 2009, the opening was delayed until mid-December 2009, due to the demands of the special effects on computer renderings, and the installation of 3-D projection systems to accommodate the film worldwide.

 Over a period of years, Cameron designed dual-function cameras that simultaneously filmed in both conventional 2-D and state of the art 3-D.

 The technique of performance capture involved putting actors into bodysuits covered with tiny dots, while about 140 digital cameras captured their body movements.
 Also, a tiny helmet-rigged camera (on a skullcap) was used for recording finer facial, eye, and head movements.
 And then the digitally-recorded data was used by animators to create the characters in their virtual world environment.

 A Christmas Carol (2009)

 Disney's 3-D motion-captured A Christmas Carol (2009), an adaptation of Dickens' 1843 classic story, was released in both Disney Digital 3-D and in IMAX 3-D. It was the first Disney animated film released in this format.
 It was Zemeckis' first film with Disney since Who Framed Roger Rabbit (1988).

 In the film, Jim Carrey played multiple roles, including old miser Scrooge (at different stages of his life) and all three of the Christmas ghosts (spirits) that visited him:

 Performance capture (or motion capture) digitally blends live performance and animated elements.
 Actors wore heavy, dot-sensor-covered spandex body suits and a helmet, and initially acted out their scenes in isolation from other sets, props, costumes, or actors.